LYRA-Block-Lattice/LYRA-Docs/How to run Lyra CLI Wallet.md

 * Open a command prompt (Start -> cmd) and change current directory:
 `cd C:\Users\”UserName”\lyra\cli`

-* Type this command to launch the wallet:
+* Type this command to launch the wallet on testnet:
 `dotnet lyra.dll --networkid testnet -p webapi`
+* Type this command to launch the wallet on mainnet:
+`dotnet lyra.dll --networkid mainnet -p webapi`

-Once you specified the account name (or created a new one), the client will automatically find the testnet LYRA node and connect.
+Once you specified the account name (or created a new one), the client will automatically find the LYRA node and connect.

 ## To open a new account (aka “wallet”) with default name 'My Account'
 Follow the initial client prompts and press Enter key twice when prompted with the following questions: